 Once again, meetings and office visits with local legislators were a prime focus of the day providing valuable feedback on our bills and other matters.
 Professional issue briefs highlighting key bills, including our Alternatives to Opioids Bill, were provided for participants to use in their legislative appointments.
 These briefs are also available under “Advocacy” on the TCA Members Only website for those who would like to provide materials to their legislators.

-Several members of TCA leadership and experienced participants went above and beyond to assist others in their appointments, including Immed.
-Past Pres.
-Dr. Andrew Dixon, TCA VP Dr. Brock Martin, TCA Past Presidents Dr. Shannon Bone, Dr. Cole Hosenfeld, Dr. Beth Barnett, and Dr. Michael Massey as well as Dr. Crawford, District II Director Dr. Darrell Johnson, District V Director Dr. Alison Davidson, District IX Director Dr. Richard Cole, and so many more.
-We are sincerely grateful for their willingness to step in wherever needed to make sure all had a positive experience!
+Many members of TCA legislative leadership team went above and beyond to assist others in their appointments and foster key connections, including our TCA Board of Directors, TCA Past Presidents Dr. Shannon Bone, Dr. Cole Hosenfeld, Dr. Beth Barnett, Dr. Michael Massey, Dr. Art Lensgraf, Dr. Lou Obersteadt and Dr. Barry Cole and so many more.
+We are sincerely grateful for the willingness to step in wherever needed to make sure all had a positive experience!

 Why do we need a Day on the Hill?
 What if No One Was There?

 The TCA encourages informed and active participation in government, with the aim to ensure that chiropractic physician voices are part of political dialogue on issues impacting the profession.
 Far too often in the development of public policy, the needs and concerns of those that are affected are overshadowed by statistical data, political speechifying and high-profile jockeying among powerful special interests.
 Doctors of chiropractic must get involved in the discussions that directly affect you.
 Without your voice, others will be speaking for you.